joekelly10/Svelte-GPT/README.md

 # Please Note

-This isn't finished, production ready code - it's a personal project that I use and originally had no intention of sharing.
-I could be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things.
+This isn't finished, production ready code - it's a personal project that I originally had no intention of sharing.
+I could be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things!